dwojciec/debugging-lab-summit-2019/instructions/kiali.md

 ## "Bird Box"...
 Not Today!!

+*20 MINUTES PRACTICE*

-The *Mysterious* application in your *Developer Workspaces* is now up and running.
-You can see that it is composed of several components but so far, you have no clue about the application is working.
+The ***Mysterious Application*** in your *Developer Workspaces* is now up and running.
+You can see that it is composed of several components, but so far, you have no clue about how the application is working.
 Going all over this application and debugging it completely blindfolded is time consuming and a crazy bid as Malorie does in *Bird Box*.

 ![BirdBox]({% image_path birdbox.png %}){:width="300px"}